flavia-leite/OODC_Sao_Paulo/index.md

 <br>
 _Revenue_:

 The two charts below show  OODC revenues and spending over the years.
 Due to limited data availability, the charts present figures only from 2013 to 2020.
-During this time period R$ 2.8 billion ($0.6 billion) were raised by the OODC.
+During this time period **R$ 2.8 billion ($0.6 billion) were raised by the OODC**.
 Between 2019 and 2020, lower interest rates impacted positively the real estate market, boosting OODC revenues.
 Also, changes made to São Paulo's master plan in 2014, altered the standardized formula used to calculate the charge levied on developers via the ODDC, increasing revenue generation.

 _Spending_:

-Between 2013 and 2020, R$2.2billion ($0.44 billion) of OODC revenues were spent.
+Between 2013 and 2020, **R$2.2billion ($0.44 billion) of OODC revenues were spent**.
 Of that amount 40% was paid out in the last two years.
 As already mentioned, OODC funds are not a key municipal revenue source.
 Still, this money can have important impacts depending on how they are allocated.
 For example, between 2013 and 2015, OODC revenues contributed to a 10% increase in the budget of the Subprefeituras Department, and a 7% growth in the Culture Department's budget,representing a significant revenue increase for this entities (Friendly, 2017).

 ![OODC_REV_SPEN_CHARTS](https://user-images.githubusercontent.com/97998623/166984385-92ad03bf-4a2d-42b0-b7d3-d1522bd4d79d.png)